MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ### Use Q# and Python with Jupyter Notebooks

-All the necessary components for a Juptyer Notebooks environment can be set up with a single conda installation.
+All the necessary components for a Jupyter Notebooks environment can be set up with a single conda installation.

 > [!NOTE]
 > While a conda installion is recommended, if you prefer not to install conda, you can also set up your environment using the .NET CLI.